 Since we were too late for our Asik-asik Falls trip, we decided to spend some time in Cotabato and travel to our main purpose the day after.
 One of the stops we chose was the Grand Mosque of Cotabato.

 How we got there

 We were lucky to meet a helpful PU Taxi Driver at the airport.
 With ₱300 pesos for 5 individuals, he toured us around Cotabato City, the Grand Mosque included, introduced us to the good places to shop and dine, and even warned us on which areas to avoid, before sending us to Midsayap-bound terminal.
 Later on the trip, we agreed with his offer to bring us directly to Midsayap.
 We then took the way close to the MILF camps.

 Anyway, back to our trip to the Grand Mosque, we were not alarmed when we saw the reminders.
 I already told the girls to wear pants on our first day.
 I was a bit worried though because I still wore shorts despite being aware on what not to wear.
 Good thing that Kuya Driver (sorry, I forgot his name and contact number since I lost my notes) promised to get me in.
 He personally know the caretaker, that’s what he said.

 We had already explored around when we met the caretaker.
 He did not mind us instead and talked directly to our driver/guide who was with us.

 The main prayer room, by the way is off-limits for non-Muslims.

-The arches blends perfectly with the other carvings and compliments with the curves of the domes and the cuts on the edges.
+The arches blend perfectly with the other carvings and compliment with the curves of the domes and the cuts on the edges.

 When we were ready to leave, the driver told us one secret.
-He said that its good thing that he could speak multiple dialects.
+He said that it was a good thing that he could speak multiple dialects.
 He just told the caretaker that we are official guests of a high ranking politician.
 He and the caretaker were not really acquainted in the first place.